stanfordnmbl/osim-rl/docs/_docs/training.md

     cd osim-rl/scripts

-There are two scripts:
-* `example.py` for training (and testing) an agent using the DDPG algorithm.
-* `submit.py` for submitting the result to [crowdAI.org](https://www.crowdai.org/challenges/nips-2017-learning-to-run)
+To train the model using DDPG algorithm you can simply run the scirpt `ddpg.keras-rl.py` as follows:

 ### Training

-    python example.py --visualize --train --model sample
+    python ddpg.keras-rl.py --visualize --train --model sample

 ### Testing

 and for the gait example (walk as far as possible):

-    python example.py --visualize --test --model sample
+    python ddpg.keras-rl.py --visualize --test --model sample